auth0/docs/articles/private-saas/monitoring/testall.md

 ---
-section: appliance
+section: private-saas
-description: Overview of using the testall endpoint with the Appliance
+description: Overview of using the testall endpoint with the Private SaaS
 ---

 # Using the `testall` Endpoint